Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

     - **`value`**
       *Type*: any
-      The saved value for the fact registered by this task of a previous run of this checklist.
+      The saved value for the fact registered by this task from a previous run of this checklist.
       Usually this field is edited by `clf-play` and does not need to be edited manually.
+      Can be set in templates to act as a default when creating a checklist from the template.
       This field is optional.

     - **`when`**